hugorbarbosa/cpp-project-template/README.md

 A report file is created in the `build-clang-tidy` directory.

-Please consult the [tools documentation](./doc/tools.md) to know more details about clang-tidy.
+Please consult the [code quality tools](./doc/code-quality-tools.md) documentation to know more details about clang-tidy.

 ## Source code documentation